caltechlibrary/dataset/docs/index.md

 - [read](read.html) back a JSON document in a collection
 - [update](update.html) a JSON document in a collection
 - [delete](delete.html) a JSON document in a collection
-- [join](join.html) a JSON document with a document in a collection
-- [list](list.html) the lists JSON records as an array for the supplied keys
-- [path](path.html) list the file path for a JSON document in a collection

 JSON Document Attachments
 -------------------------